Your Questions Answered

 Are these services going to be rolled out nationally?

-Our aim is to trial various solutions across the 8 communities and then engage with the relevant parties involved.
 Analysing the success of these solutions will allow us to understand what may work in other communities in the UK.
 All of the parties involved in sponsoring this work (the banks, consumer groups and small business groups) are keen to find solutions which can be rolled out nationally, but whether or not they are will depend on a variety of factors, including how successful the pilots are.
+There is a different group set up (called the Cash Action Group) which is actively exploring the future models for the UK, and which the Community Action to Cash Pilots is reporting its findings into.

 How will you get feedback on what works and what doesn’t?

-We are undertaking analysis of the solutions with help from the providers themselves and a research agency.
-We will be tracking the use of each service in detail, and we are also actively engaging with local communities to understand the impact any solution has had on their access for cash needs.
+We are undertaking analysis of the solutions with help from the providers themselves and from residents and businesses in the community, with the support of a research agency.
+We will be tracking the use of each service in detail, and we are actively engaging with local communities to understand the impact any solution has had on their access for cash needs.
 We’d also encourage local residents, shoppers and local businesses to give us feedback, through the feedback form on this website.

 Why aren’t all banks involved in all services?